 Alexandra Netzold / Brigitte Becker: JOHANNES BRAHMS - CELLO SONATAS

-Manufacturer: Alexandra Netzold / Brigitte Becker
+Artist: Alexandra Netzold / Brigitte Becker

 Alexandra Netzold's sixth CD is a fitting tribute to the German composer as a conclusion to the Brahms year.
 The CD juxtaposes the two cello sonatas, op.
 38 and 99, which play a central role for every cellist.
 At the young age of 19, she won one of her first international music competitions with works by Brahms, making his music a constant companion in her musical career.
 Despite their contrasting styles, these two sonatas come together on this special CD.